chrissuu/bleu/about.markdown

 ### Reach out!

-If you want to reach out, contribute a post idea, or find any bugs / typos / mistakes in my writing: make an issue to the [github](https://github.com/chrissuu/bleu.git) or email me with the header [bleu]:
+If you want to reach out, contribute a post idea, or find any bugs / typos / mistakes in my writing: make an issue to the [github](https://github.com/chrissuu/bleu.git)!

-> chrisssu19 [at] gmail [dot] com

 <p align = "left">
   <img src="../assets/IMG_9414.jpg" width = "400"/>